vmstio/vmstio/docus/content/infrastructure/monitoring.md

 ---
 title: Monitoring
-description: Who watches the watchers?
 ---

 # Monitoring

+We monitor the health and availability of our infrastructure in a few different ways.

-## status.vmst.io
+## BetterUptime

-This is our external monitoring powered by [Nixstatus](https://nixstats.com).
+This powers our [status.vmst.io](https://status.vmst.io) page.
 It monitors the status of our external endpoints:

 - Mastodon (vmst.io)